-The birth of a baby is a wonderful yet very complex process.
+The birth of a baby is a wonderful and very complex process.
 Many physical and emotional

 A baby must make many physical adjustments to life outside the mother's body.
 Leaving

-the uterus means that a baby can no longer depend on the mother's circulation and
+the uterus means that a baby can no longer depend on the mother's blood supply and

 placenta for important body functions.

 Before birth, the baby depends on functions from the mother.
 These include breathing,

 eating, elimination of waste, and immune protection.
 When a baby leaves the womb,

 The digestive system must begin to process food and excrete waste.